zbo14/ptt/README.md

 `ptt` allows you to securely text and share files directly with people on other home/office networks.

 First, specify a peer by public IP address and external port and assign them a memorable, (locally) unique name.
 Once both peers have added each other's contact information, they can establish a direct, secure communication via TCP hole-punching and TLS.
 Then they can send and receive message and files over the connection.
-All data is encrypted and communicated directly between peers, i.e. there's no intermediary server(s).
+All data is encrypted and communicated directly between peers, i.e. there are no intermediary servers.

 ## What's with the name?